 An invitation to silence, stillness and solitude.

 Creating and holding those spaces is part of my calling.

 I know I still have much to explore and that there are many healing spaces I've yet to encounter.

 I've been married to an amazing man for over 30 years and am the mother of two young men who are my heart.
 We live in the Baltimore/Washington suburbs in a house that is over 100 years old.
-Three cats and one elderly chocolate lab live with us.
-Five chickens have their own house in our backyard.
+Three cats live with us, and four chickens have their own house in our backyard.